 #2.
 Diaphragm Sealed Conservator:

-This type of sealed acts as a barrier between the conservator outside air as well as the transformer.
+This type of seal acts as a barrier between the conservator outside air as well as the transformer.
 In such a situation the conservator tank of the transformer can be designed with two hemispherical parts.

 The diaphragm inside the tank is arranged between two bolts and a half once the level of the transformer rises it pushes over the diaphragm That is why the diaphragm is used to know the level of oil in the transformer.
 Whenever the level of oil inside the conservator decreases, the diaphragm will deform and its empty space will be filled with atmospheric air.